cis-projects/swen90007_course_notes/workshops/workshop_3.md

 }
 ```

-The `UserServlet`class is a servlet, it implements the `HttpServlet` class, and defines custom handling for HTTP requests with a POST method.
+The `UserServlet`class is a servlet that can respond to HTTP requests (you can define servlets for other protocols too), it implements the `HttpServlet` class, and defines custom handling for HTTP requests with a POST method.
 We provide meta data to the web container via the `@WebServlet` annotation, which instructs the container to invoke this Servlet when it receives a request to the `/users` endpoint.

 ## Jakarta Server Pages (JSP, formerly JavaServer Pages)

 JSPs provide a scalable way for developers to dynamically generate web pages using Java.
-JSPs are a mixture of HTML and Java, take a few moments to study the following JSP that generates a user details page, and notice that it really is just a few HTML tags interspersed with Java to dynamically inject additional HTML to the page.
+JSPs are a mixture of HTML and Java; take a few moments to study the following JSP, `userDetail.jsp`, that generates a user details page, and notice that it really is just a few HTML tags interspersed with Java to dynamically inject additional HTML to the page.

 ```jsp
 <%@ page import="au.edu.unimelb.swen90007.demo.domain.User" %>